top of page

 • Use calming music, white noise, or noise-canceling headphones.

-• Add something comforting like a candle, a plant, or a photo that grounds you.
+• Add comforting elements like a candle, a plant, or a photo that grounds you.

 Stay Connected